Pramith08/EzzySearch/README.md

 ## Installation

-To run this application, ensure you have Python installed.
+To run this application, please make sure you have Python installed.
 Follow the steps below to set up the necessary environment and dependencies:

 1. Clone the repository:
     ```bash